bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[23]'
       -
         type: text
-        text: ' According to Walter Mignolo (2013) pluri-versality grounds itself in the idea of inter-connected cosmologies resulting “through and by the colonial matrix of power” (p.2).
+        text: ' According to Walter Mignolo (2013) pluriversality grounds itself in the idea of inter-connected cosmologies resulting “through and by the colonial matrix of power” (p.2).
 Coloniality consists of four domains: “control of the economy, control of authority, control of gender and sexuality, and control of subjectivity and knowledge” (Quijano 2007, p.168 - 178).
 For Ramon Grosfoguel (2008), a pluri-versal world is steeped in inter-cultural dialogue “between diverse critical epistemic/ethical/political projects” (p.1).
 However, sub-altern epistemologies continue independently of the state’s epistemology of modernity (Mignolo 2013, p.3 & 4).'
   -
     type: paragraph
     content: